 We are neighbors who come together to meet, have fun, and help each other and our community in various ways.

-Come on over, and pay us a visit!
-You might be surprised by what the Elks have to offer
+Come pay us a visit!
+You might be surprised by what the Elks have to offer.

-Charles Vivian, Richard Steirly, Cool Burgess, Henry Vandemark & Hugh Dougherty played the first game of “Jolly Corks” at Sandy Spencer’s Bar at Broadway & Fulton in New York City.
+Charles Algernon Sidney Vivian, Richard Steirly, Cool Burgess, Henry Vandemark & Hugh Dougherty played the first game of “Jolly Corks” at Sandy Spencer’s Bar at Broadway & Fulton in New York City.
 The “Jolly Corks,” the beginning of the Elks, lasted from Nov.
 25, 1867, to Feb.
-15, 1868, and included their founder, Charles Algernon Sidney Vivian and E.M.
-Platt, F. Langhorne, William Carleton, William Sheppard, Richard R. Steirly, John T. Kent, H. Vandemark, H. Bosworth and M.G.
+15, 1868, and included their founder, Charles Vivian and E.W.
+Platt, Frank Langhorne, William Carleton, William Sheppard, Richard Steirly, John T. Kent, Henry Vandemark, Harry Bosworth and M.G.
 Ashe.

-“Jolly Cork” members voting for “The Royal Antediluvian Order of Buffaloes” were C.A.S.
-Vivian, R.R.
-Steirly, M.G.
-Ash, H. Vandemark, H. Bosworth, Frank Langhorne and E.W.
+“Jolly Corks” members voting for “The Royal Antediluvian Order of Buffaloes” (B.P.O.E.) were Charles Vivian, Richard Steirly, M.G.
+Ash, Henry Vandemark, H. Bosworth, Frank Langhorne and E.W.
 Platt.
 Voting for the name “Benevolent and Protective Order of Elks” were W.F.
 MacDonald, G.W.
 Thompson, T.G.
-Riggs, W. Carleton, W. Sheppard, G. Guy, H. Dougherty and W.L.
+Riggs, William Carleton, William Sheppard, G. Guy, Hugh Dougherty and W.L.
 Bowron.
 The name “ELKS” was chosen by a committee viewing an Elk head at Barnum’s Museum.

-The first B.P.O.E. fund-raiser was held at the Academy Of Music at 14th Avenue and Irving Place in New York City.
-On March 20, 1870, the first Lodge of Sorrows was held for Brothers George E. Farmer and John W. Glenn; on the same date in 1880, the founder of the B.P.O.E., Charles Algernon Sidney Vivian, passed away of pneumonia in Leadville, CO.
+The first B.P.O.E. fundraiser was held at the Academy Of Music at 14th Avenue and Irving Place in New York City.
+On March 20, 1870, the first Lodge of Sorrows was held for Brothers George E. Farmer and John W. Glenn; on the same date in 1880, the founder of the B.P.O.E., Charles Vivian, passed away of pneumonia in Leadville, CO.

 Claude Goldie received a New York State Charter for the B.P.O.E.’s New York Lodge No. 1, and the first Grand Lodge meeting was called to order at 4:15 PM at 114-116 East 13th St. in New York City.
 In 1874 the B.P.O.E. instituted the position of District Deputy Grand Exalted Ruler.